bl4de/research/hidden_directories_leaks/hidden_directories_and_files_leaks.md

 IDE (Integrated Development Environment) used by many of developers have one in common - they save project's settings and a lot of additional information in their own files, created for each project separately.
 If such folder has been left on web server - this is yet another source of information about web application.

-Let's take a look a little bit closer and as example we use my favourite JetBrains products (https://www.jetbrains.com/).
+Let's take a look a little bit closer and as example we use my favorite JetBrains products (https://www.jetbrains.com/).

 ## JetBrains IDEs - IntelliJ, WebStorm, PHPStorm